5 Dental Milestones for Children

 4. Getting Braces

-Moving into their preteen years, children should have lost all of their primary teeth and should have all of their permanent teeth grown in.
+Moving into their preteen years, children should have lost all of their primary teeth and have all of their permanent teeth grown in.
 If this is not the case for your child, don’t worry!
 Everyone’s teeth move at their own pace.

 If you notice gaps, overlaps, or an under/overbite in your child’s teeth, you may want to look into getting braces.
 It is best to get them early on since permanent teeth are easier to move when they are fairly new, rather than waiting until the child grows into a young adult.